Research

 Working Papers

-"Foreign Currency Borrowing and Exporter Dynamics in Emerging Markets" (Job Market Paper) [PDF]
+"Foreign Currency Borrowing and Exporter Dynamics in Emerging Markets" [PDF]

 Tapan Mitra Prizes (best fifth-year theoretical paper), University of Rochester

-Abstract: This paper studies the interaction between firms’ export activities and currency choice of financing, uncovering the underlying driving forces behind this interaction and exploring the associated policy implications.
-Using Indian firmlevel data, I find that exporters, particularly those with a large share of export sales, are more likely to borrow in foreign currency, and have more foreign currency borrowing compared to non-exporting firms.
+Abstract: This paper studies the interaction between firms' export activities and currency choice of financing, uncovering the underlying driving forces behind this interaction and exploring the associated aggregate implications.
+Using Indian firm-level data, I find that exporters, particularly those with a large share of export sales, are more likely to borrow in foreign currency, and have more foreign currency borrowing compared to non-exporting firms.
 To uncover the underlying driving forces of such correlations along both extensive and intensive margins, I develop a heterogeneous firm model with endogenous choices of export and currency of financing.
-There are three potential channels through which firms’ exports correlate with the currency composition of borrowing.
+There are three potential channels through which firms' exports correlate with the currency composition of borrowing.
 Foreign currency revenues from exports can directly repay or serve as collateral for foreign currency borrowing.
 In addition, exporting firms could face reduced fixed costs of foreign currency borrowing.
 Disciplined by the observed correlations, the model implies that exporters face 35% lower fixed costs of foreign currency borrowing.
-Furthermore, without accounting for these correlations, the cost of capital control policies would be underestimated by 27% of the output losses.
+Without accounting for these correlations, aggregate output losses due to foreign currency borrowing during depreciation are underestimated by 32%.

 "Incomplete Tariff Pass-Through at the Firm-level: Evidence from U.S.-China Trade Dispute,"